 Step One: Purchase a Book that Calls to You

 With a bowl of salt-and-vinegar chips and a can of grapefruit club soda by my side, I open my laptop and wander over to my favorite online Christian bookstore.
-I avoid wasting time and money by heading straight for the clearance section, looking only at books priced under $1.00 (I’m frugal like that).
-As I scroll through the list of marked-down treasures, the cover of a book will suddenly speak to me.
+As I scroll through their selection of quality books, the cover or title of a book will suddenly pop out at me.
 I click “preview”; I peruse the first chapter; I click “add to cart” (but only if skimming immediately piques my interest); and I continue browsing.
 When I’m satisfied with the items in my cart, I click “checkout now”.
 Mm, that feels good.

 Step Two: Give Your Book a Home